Skip to main content

 Indigenous Patient Navigators

-Upon request, we can connect you with an Elder who provides emotional and cultural support and counselling for you and your family.
+Elders and Knowledge Keepers are an integral part of our team.
+Upon request we can connect you with an Elder or Knowledge Keeper who can provide emotional and cultural support for you and your family during your hospital stay.

 • Everything is connected.